 Now, Mr. Joly is leading Best Buy into its next phase, Best Buy 2020: Building the New Blue.
 In this next phase, Best Buy is driven by a clear purpose: to help customers pursue their passions and enrich their lives with the help of technology.
 It aims to address their needs around entertainment, communication, productivity, security, health, etc. in a more holistic fashion.
 It seeks to evolve from selling products through transactions to providing solutions and building relationships.

-Under Mr. Joly’s leadership, Best Buy has committed to help provide, each year, technology training and career pathing to one million under-served teens in the US.
+Under Mr. Joly’s leadership, Best Buy has committed to preparing youth from underserved communities for the tech-reliant jobs of the future.
 Additionally, Best Buy is on a path to reduce its carbon footprint by 60 percent.

 Prior to joining Best Buy, Mr. Joly was CEO of Carlson, a global hospitality and travel company.
 Before that, he led Carlson Wagonlit Travel, Vivendi Universal Games, and Electronic Data Systems’ business in France.

 He serves on the board of directors of Ralph Lauren Corp., the Retail Industry Leaders Association, Minnesota Business Partnership, Minneapolis Institute of Art and the Minnesota Orchestra.
 In August 2017, Mr. Joly was awarded the Legion of Honor, France’s highest civilian distinction.